 Moving into the Sixth Form to study AS and A2 levels can be one of the most exciting and challenging periods in a student’s life.
 At

 Brookhouse has a traditional Sixth Form; its strengths lie in individual attention, smaller group sizes

-Information sheets about each subject offered at AS and A-level at Brookhouse are contained in the A-level Choices Booklet.
-At Brookhouse students who start the AS/A-level course in September will take AS papers at the end of Year 12.
-AS level retakes are done at the end of Year 13 along with the A2 examinations.
+Information sheets about each subject offered at A-level at Brookhouse are contained in the A-level Choices Booklet.
+At Brookhouse, students start their two year A-level course in September, and sit final Year 13 examinations in June two years later.